nabhold/shared/README.md

 7. Artifact creation.
 8. Failure-path behaviour.

+Changes to contracts and packages should additionally include:

+9. Schema/contract validation against representative payloads.
+10. Consumer-driven contract tests against known consumers, where they exist.
+11. A documented compatibility assessment (does this change require a MAJOR bump?).

-A workflow that is syntactically valid but unusable by consumers is not considered successfully tested.
+A workflow — or contract — that is syntactically valid but unusable by consumers is not considered successfully tested.

 ---